 You will be redirected to the registration page.
 Once on the registration page, enter your desired username, email, and password.

 Once you have registered an account, you are able to login and manage your printers.
 Go back to the main login page and sign in using your credentials

 Once you have signed into the Web Application, you must enter your API key into the settings in order to view and manage your printers.
-Navigate to the “Settings” tab via the sidebar on the main page.
+If you are using a FREE plan, your API key will be automatically populated in the Settings -> API key section of the Web Application, and this is the API key you will use for OctoPrint.
+To find the API key, navigate to the “Settings” tab via the sidebar on the main page.

 Enter your API key into the “API key” input field of the General Settings panel and click the “Save” button as shown: